Pair of Horse Head Plaques

 Ariadne Galleries is dedicated to providing the highest level of quality in Greek, Roman, Byzantine, Medieval, and Asian Antiquities.
 Their international clientele includes renowned museums and dedicated private collectors from around the world.

-Torkom Demirjian, the president of Ariadne Galleries, has been an art dealer since 1972.
+Founder of Ariadne Galleries, Torkom Demirjian has been an art dealer since 1972.
 Well known in the industry for his market expertise and acute aesthetic judgment, Mr. Demirjian has been a leader in the field as both a dealer and educator.

-Torkom and his sons, Paul, James and Gregory, run Ariadne Galleries from a beautiful townhouse in New York's historic Upper East Side.
+His sons, Co-Presidents James and Gregory, run Ariadne Galleries from a beautiful townhouse in New York's historic Upper East Side.
 In addition, the company has private showrooms in both Paris and London.
 All locations are by appointment only.

 Ariadne Galleries New York 11 East 76th Street, New York, NY 10021 Tel.
 212-772-3388 Fax: 212-517-7562